Malekio/Malekio/README.md

 I'm a Computer-Science Student passionate about tech and building projects.
 I am enjoying my journey here!

-  - 🔭 I'm currently working on Password Manager open source project.
+  - 🔭 I'm currently working on some projects.
   - 📫 How to reach me: zabdelamalek@gmail.com
   - ⚡ Fun fact: I like this one "./"